Scorpieth/DynamicTable-Typescript/README.md

 Known issues and workarounds:
-- Can't render values that are objects, it currently completely ignores
+- Can't render values that are objects, it currently completely ignores both header and value of object type values